Lift your arm.

-Numerous children of all ages in every classroom across the globe experience difficulty in writing, forget their position on a page, have difficulties with math problems, and have trouble paying attention.
-Many children also lack the development and training of the muscles needed for fine and gross motor skills important for a successful classroom experience.
+Numerous children of all ages in every classroom across the globe experience difficulty in writing.
+They forget their position on a page, have difficulties with math problems, and have trouble paying attention.
+Additionally, many children also lack the development and training of the muscles needed for fine and gross motor skills for a successful classroom experience.

 Integrating motor activities into the classroom and home environment can help a lot in improving reading, writing, attention, and memory.
 However, we present you with a 21st century solution: WonderGames.

-WonderGames are motion-based augmented reality games that you can download right in your home laptop and play with your children.
-WonderGames are made in collaboration with child psychologists and game developers in guidance of a medical consultation board which focus on different faculties of the human body.
-These games are movement based which means they provide motor skills exercise along with a focus on the cognitive skills and special education for differently abled children.
-Download the WonderGames today and enjoy a 15 days FREE trial.
+WonderGames are motion-based, augmented reality, multisensory games that you can download right on your home laptop and play with your children.
+Psychologists and game developers collaborate to make WonderGames a reality for you.
+Developers create the games under the guidance of a medical consultation board that focuses on different faculties of the human body.
+These movement based games provide motor skills exercise along with a focus on the cognitive skills and serve as educational games for students with disabilities.